jackal-thothid/thoth-id-sdk/gitbook/README.md

 This documentation will guide you through the process of integrating the Thoth ID SDK into your applications.
 Whether you're building a new decentralized application (dApp) or integrating with an existing one, this SDK provides all the tools you need to interact with the Thoth ID naming system on the Hathor Network. 🚀

+You can find the source code for this SDK on [GitHub](https://github.com/jackal-thothid/thoth-id-sdk).

 ## What is the Hathor Network? 🌐

 The Hathor Network is a scalable and easy-to-use blockchain platform designed for real-world use cases.
 It features a unique hybrid architecture that combines a Directed Acyclic Graph (DAG) of transactions with a blockchain of blocks.
 This design allows Hathor to be highly scalable and to process a large number of transactions per second with no fees.